noir-lang/noir/docs/docs/aztec/protocol/circuits/circuits.md

 This 'binary tree of proofs' topology allows proof generation to be greatly parallelised across prover instances.
 Each layer of the tree can be computed in parallel.
 Or alternatively, subtrees can be coordinated to be computed in parallel.

-> Note: 'binary tree of proofs' is actually an oversimlification.
+> Note: 'binary tree of proofs' is actually an oversimplification.
 The Rollup Circuits are designed so that a Sequencer can actually deviate from a neat, symmetrical tree, for the purposes of efficiency, and instead sometimes create wonky trees.

 > Some of the Rollup Circuits also do some protocol checks and computations, for efficiency reasons.
 We might rearrange which circuit does what computation, as we discover opportunities for efficiency.